Blog / Marketing

 • Monthly ad spend: £80-£8,000 for small to mid-sized contractors

-• Agency management fees: 12-30% of ad spend, or £800-£2,400/month flat fee
+• Agency management fees: a typical range of 12-30% of ad spend, or £800-£2,400/month flat fee

 The big catch?
 The moment you stop paying, your traffic disappears.
 Every single lead costs money, forever.